iann0036/tf-cfn-provider/docs/providers/nsxt/LbHttpForwardingRule.md

 `BodyCondition` - (Optional) Set of match conditions used to match http request body: * `Value` - (Required) The value to look for in the body. * `MatchType` - (Required) Defines how value field is used to match the body of HTTP requests.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

-`Value` - (Required) The value of cookie to match. * `MatchType` - (Required) Defines how value field is used to match the cookie.
+`Value` - (Required) The value to look for in the body. * `MatchType` - (Required) Defines how value field is used to match the body of HTTP requests.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

-`MatchType` - (Required) Defines how value field is used to match the URI.
+`MatchType` - (Required) Defines how value field is used to match the body of HTTP requests.
 Accepted values are STARTS_WITH, ENDS_WITH, CONTAINS, EQUALS, REGEX. * `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.

 `CaseSensitive` - (Optional) If true, case is significant in the match.
 Default is true. * `Inverse` - (Optional) A flag to indicate whether reverse the match result of this condition.
 Default is false.